Klaus Nomi: Music career

 Nomi came to the attention of the East Village art scene on November 2, 1978 with his performance in "New Wave Vaudeville", a four-night event at Irving Plaza MC'd by artist David McDermott.
 Dressed in a skin-tight spacesuit with a clear plastic cape, Nomi sang the aria "Mon cœur s'ouvre à ta voix" ("My heart opens to your voice") from Camille Saint-Saëns' opera Samson et Dalila.
 The performance ended with a chaotic crash of strobe lights, smoke bombs, and loud electronic sound effects as Nomi backed away into the smoke.
 Joey Arias recalled: "I still get goose pimples when I think about it ...
 It was like he was from a different planet and his parents were calling him home.
 When the smoke cleared, he was gone."
 After that performance Nomi was invited to perform at clubs all over New York City.

 At the New Wave Vaudeville show Nomi met Kristian Hoffman, a songwriter for the Mumps.
 Hoffman was a performer and MC in the second incarnation of New Wave Vaudeville and a close friend of Susan Hannaford and Tom Scully, who produced the show, and Ann Magnuson, who directed it.
 Anya Phillips, then manager of James Chance and the Contortions, suggested Nomi and Hoffman form a band.
-Hoffman became Nomi's de facto musical director, assembling a band that included Page Wood from another New Wave vaudeville act, Come On, and Joe Katz, who was concurrently in The Student Teachers, the Accidents, and The Mumps.
+Hoffman became Nomi's de facto musical director, assembling a band that included Page Wood from another New Wave vaudeville act, Come On, and Joe Katz, who would later join The Student Teachers, The Mumps, and the Swinging Madisons (the latter two with Hoffman).

 Hoffman helped Nomi choose his pop covers, including the Lou Christie song "Lightnin' Strikes".
 Hoffman wrote several pop songs with which Nomi is closely identified: "The Nomi Song", "Total Eclipse", "After The Fall", and "Simple Man", the title song of Nomi's second RCA French LP.
 This configuration of the Klaus Nomi band performed at Manhattan clubs, including several performances at Max's Kansas City, Danceteria, Hurrah and the Mudd Club.
 He also appeared on Manhattan Cable's TV Party.

 Disagreements with the management Nomi engaged led to the dissolution of this band, and Nomi continued without them.
 In the late 1970s, while performing at Club 57, The Mudd Club, the Pyramid Club, and other venues, Nomi assembled various up-and-coming models, singers, artists, and musicians to perform live with him, including Joey Arias, Keith Haring, John Sex and Kenny Scharf.
 He was briefly involved with Jean-Michel Basquiat, then known for his graffiti art as SAMO.